gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    time T2 does not compromise some key at time T1 where T1 < T2).
    Protection in the other direction (compromise at time T1 does not compromise keys at time T2) can be achieved by rerunning EC(DHE).
-   If an authentication key has been compromised, rerunning EC(DHE) gives protection against passive attackers.
-If a traffic key has been compromised, rerunning EC(DHE) gives protection against active attackers.
+   If a long-term authentication key has been compromised, a full handshake with EC(DHE) gives protection against passive attackers.
+If the resumption_master_secret has been compromised, a resumption handshake with EC(DHE) gives protection against passive attackers and a full handshake with EC(DHE) gives protection against active attackers.
+If a traffic secret has been compromised, any handshake with EC(DHE) gives protection against active attackers.

    The document “Confidentiality in the Face of Pervasive Surveillance:
    A Threat Model and Problem Statement” [RFC7624] defines key